ryu1kn/whatsdone/README.md

 Commits to the master branch automatically goes to the production after the successful test execution.
 This includes the changes to the infrastructure.

-For CI/CD, What's Done uses Travis CI.
+For CI/CD, What's Done uses [GitHub Actions](https://github.com/ryu1kn/whatsdone/actions).
 For more information about CI setup, see its [README](./ci/README.md).

 ### Deploying entire system